-Visit the Oxfordshire Cotswolds tourist website for all the latest things to do and places to stay.
+Visit the Cotswolds Tourism website for all the latest things to do and places to stay in Oxfordshire.

 Tourism is important to the local economy, generating over £282m a year.
 Some of the attractions include: